Savant syndrome: Epidemiology

 There are no objectively definitive statistics about how many people have savant skills.
 The estimates range from "exceedingly rare" to one in ten people with autism having savant skills in varying degrees.
-A 2009 British study of 137 parents of autistic children found that 28% believe their children met the criteria for a savant skill, defined as a skill or power "at a level that would be unusual even for 'normal' people".
+A 2009 British study of 137 parents of autistic children found that 28% believe their children met the criteria for a savant skill, defined as a skill or power "at a level that would be unusual even for 'normal' people.
 As many as 50 cases of sudden or acquired savant syndrome have been reported.

-Males with savant syndrome outnumber females by roughly 6:1 (in Finland), slightly higher than the sex ratio disparity for autism spectrum disorders of 4.3:1.
+Males diagnosed with savant syndrome outnumber females by roughly 6:1 (in Finland), slightly higher than the sex ratio disparity for autism spectrum disorders of 4.3:1.

 History

-The term idiot savant (French for "learned idiot") was first used to describe the condition in 1887 by John Langdon Down, who is known for his description of Down syndrome.
+The term idiot savant (French for 'learned idiot') was first used to describe the condition in 1887 by John Langdon Down, who is known for his description of Down syndrome.
+Down described approximately ten cases of youth he had known with unusual mental powers, like "verbal adhesion" (e.g. memorizing books read once), photographic memory for artistic drawing, model-building, or music, autobiographical memory, arithmetic & calendrical calculation, & always knowing the current time down to the minute.
+Down noted that they were all male, none had a family history of similar talents, and that the extraordinary memory was usually associated with "very great defect of reasoning power".

 The term idiot savant was later described as a misnomer because not all reported cases fit the definition of idiot, originally used for a person with a very severe intellectual disability.
 The term autistic savant was also used as a description of the disorder.
 Like idiot savant, the term came to be considered a misnomer because only half of those who were diagnosed with savant syndrome were autistic.
 Upon realization of the need for accuracy of diagnosis and dignity towards the individual, the term savant syndrome became widely accepted terminology.